 (Quilt width x 2) + (Quilt length x 2) + 20" = Quilt Binding Length

-If you are still uncertain about calculating the quilt binding length and how much fabric you will need, there are a number of binding calculators online.
-Here are a few we recommend:
+If you are still uncertain about calculating the quilt binding length and how much fabric you will need, use our binding calculator to figure out the number of strips to cut for creating the binding for this quilt.

 How to cut BINDING strips